 Of course, if missing elements were provided after the deposit, they will be found in the publication (Directives A-VI 1.3).

 If corrections according to the R139 EPC have been made on request before the end of the technical preparations, they will also be present in the publication (Directives A-VI 1.3).
 If a correction is pending, it is mentioned on the title page of the publication page (Directives A-VI 1.3).

-If the RRE can not be published by that date, it will be published separately ("A3" type publication, R68 (1) EPC, last phrase).
+If the RRE can not be published by this date, it will be published separately (publication type "A3", R68 (1) EPC, last phrase).